From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Conclusion

 \subsection{General Concerns About Using Post Hoc Explainers to Get Data Insights}

-Although our paper only studies the two post hoc explainers that are most widely used, our concerns about extracting data insights through post hoc explainers are more general.
-The Rashomon effect \citep{semenova22rashomon,donnelly2023rashomon,rudin2024amazingthingscomehaving} of machine learning models tells us that in any given learning problem there can be an abundance of models with near optimal predictive performance.
-Each model represents a different hypothesis about the relationship between $\bX$ and $\by$, so the fact that there are many near-optimal hypotheses means that even a perfect explanation of a single model is unlikely to be a true and comprehensive summary of the true relationships hidden in $\mathcal{G}$.
-Another way to view this problem is to consider the predictions of any machine learning models as the destinations and the decision-making process within a machine learning model is the route that takes an input $\mathbf{x}$ to the output $y$.
-While many machine learning models can reach the destination (similarly good performance), their routes (the mapping between $\mathbf{x}$ and $y$) may be very different.
-And there is no guarantee that any particular machine learning captures the true mapping in $\mathcal{G}$.
+Although our paper focuses on the two most widely used post hoc explainers,our concerns about extracting data level $\mathbf{X} \mapsto Y$ insights through post hoc explainers are considerably more general.
+The Rashomon effect \citep{semenova22rashomon,donnelly2023rashomon,rudin2024amazingthingscomehaving} in machine learning models shows that in any given learning problem there can be an abundance of models with similarly high predictive performance.
+Each of these models represents a distinct hypothesis about the relationship between the inputs X and the outputs y.
+As a result, the existence of many near-optimal hypotheses implies that even a perfect explanation of a single model is unlikely to provide a faithful or comprehensive summary of the true relationships encoded in the data.

-On the other hand, even if a user had access to $\mathcal{G}$ itself, they would still need to be concerned about how they choose and use explainer(s) $\mathcal{E}$.
-As we illustrated in Section \ref{sec:mitigation_strategies}, it is challenging to decide how to use explainers in a principled manner.

 Explainable machine learning (XAI) is a relatively young field, having begun in the late 2010s as a subfield of machine learning and only recently being explored as a means of explaining ground truths $\mathcal{G}$ rather than models $\mathcal{M}$.
 A principal challenge consists in the fact that XAI has not yet figured out best practices for extracting information about $\mathcal{G}$ in a way that mitigates the Rashomon effect.
 After all, the first post hoc explainer that aims to directly mitigate the Rashomon effect (RID \cite{donnelly2023rashomon}) was only published in 2023.